-However, Katoen Natie Business Unit Art is placed in a unique position, where many of the effects of a “no deal” Brexit can be neutralized, allowing an efficient and hassle-free continuation of art storage, and shipping on the European Continent.
+However, Katoen Natie Business Unit Art is placed in a unique position, where many of the effects of a “no deal” Brexit can be neutralized, allowing an efficient and hassle-free continuation of art storage, and fine art transport on the European Continent.
 Even in case of a new trade deal (this still remains unclear), we can still offer a competitive proposition.
 In the explanation below we provide extra information.

 What does a “no deal” Brexit entail precisely?